About Our Club

 How often does your Rotary club meet?

-Our club meetings are held every Monday from 12:00 noon and last about an hour, with exceptions around key holidays and social events.
+Our club meetings are held every Monday at 12:00 noon and last about an hour.
+(Check our calendar for exceptions surrounding certain holidays.)

 What kind of commitment do I need to make to attend meetings?

-Service in the Spencer Rotary Club is centered around two expectations of all members: the giving of time and the giving of financial resources.
-Attendance at weekly meetings is highly valued as an indication of your commitment to Rotary service.
-That said, Rotarians lead busy lives, with many family, professional, and community commitments.
+Service in the Spencer Rotary Club is centered around one primary expectation of all members: the giving of time in service of others.
+Attendance at weekly meetings is highly valued as an indication of your commitment to Rotary service, but Rotarians lead busy lives with many family, professional, and community commitments.
 We recognize that these commitments will rightfully come first in a Rotarian’s life, so meeting attendance is flexible.
 As service is an important part of the Rotarian way, we ask that members partake in all service projects in some capacity.

 What kinds of programs are offered during lunch meetings?